We are a very focused accounting firm – working exclusively with internationally operating clients or clients with international issues.

 We very regularly liaise with the auditors of other parts of the group.

-As a completely independent firm, we are not a member of any accounting network, resulting in an comfortable relationship with the auditors of the non-Australian parts of the group who will usually be in such a network.
+As a completely independent firm, we are not a member of any accounting network, resulting in an comfortable relationship with the auditors, whether they be in Australia or overseas.
+Our independence is of special importance when the auditors are not – where they are part of an international network.

 - GST (VAT) services

-Much of the accounting work we do is driven by GST compliance needs.
-Naturally the GST compliance is an important part of our accounting work.
+Much of the accounting work we do is driven by GST, VAT or sales tax compliance needs.

-We assist with all aspects of GST compliance, from registration to setting up routines with our clients to the preparation and filing of GST returns, ensuring that filing deadlines are met.
+We assist with all aspects of GST, VAT, sales tax, etc., compliance, from registration to setting up routines with our clients to the preparation and filing of returns, ensuring that filing deadlines are met.
+Where assistance is necessary overseas, we identify an appropriate firm to complement us.

 See also under GST (VAT) advice